-- Where possible, at least one team should be accepted from any club which has runners who are of a suitable standard and is appropriately affiliated; - Priority should be given to teams entered in the four championship categories; places should be reserved for the first twenty male & female teams (including 'B' teams) and the top 10 teams in the Mv40 & Fv40 categories in the previous year's relays (see Appendix A); - Priority should be given to female teams, especially those entered in the championship categories; - Clubs who have not entered teams in two or more of the last three relays must not receive more than two entries, and one of these entries must be a female or mixed team; - Two ('A' and "B') teams may be accepted in the championship categories from clubs whose runners have regularly supported British Fell Championship races; i.e. clubs that regularly fill the medal & other leading positions in the British Fell Team Championship by fielding teams in at least three races/both races from 2024; - As only about 25% of places are likely to be available in the non-championship categories, multiple entries from a club should not normally be accepted in any single non-championship category; places should be reserved for the first three teams in the previous year's relays in the non-championship categories (see Appendix A); - If the host club decide to include a Mixed Open non-competitive category, entries should be restricted to clubs where this is their only entry; the inclusion of this category allows entries from teams who are unable field a 'balanced' mixed team; - if a team from a non-championship category has been accepted, the club may switch to a different non-championship category, if they are not already fielding a team in that category.
+- Where possible, at least one team should be accepted from any club which has runners who are of a suitable standard and is appropriately affiliated; - Priority should be given to teams entered in the four championship categories; places should be reserved for the first twenty male & female teams (including 'B' teams) and the top 10 teams in the Mv40 & Fv40 categories in the previous year's relays (see Appendix A); - Priority should be given to female teams, especially those entered in the championship categories; - Clubs who have not entered teams in two or more of the last three relays must not receive more than two entries, and one of these entries must be a female or mixed team; - Two ('A' and "B') teams may be accepted in the championship categories from clubs whose runners have regularly supported British Fell Championship races; i.e. clubs that regularly fill the medal & other leading positions in the British Fell Team Championship by fielding teams in at least three races/both races from 2024; - As only about 25% of places are likely to be available in the non-championship categories, multiple entries from a club should not normally be accepted in any single non-championship category; places should be reserved for the first three teams in the previous year's relays in the non-championship categories (see Appendix A); - if a team from a non-championship category has been accepted, the club may switch to a different non-championship category, if they are not already fielding a team in that category.
 A switch from a championship category to a non-championship category should not normally be allowed unless it is the only entry from that club; - Notwithstanding the principle behind these priorities, discretion should be used to encourage clubs from Scotland, Wales and Northern Ireland. - 5.10 Clubs entering the race must ensure that the ages/sex of all team members is in accordance with the category in which the team has been entered.
 For example all members of a v40 team must be 40 or over on the day of the race.
 A mixed team must contain an equal number of male and female runners. - 5.11 As part of the race entry, teams should be provided with good quality (clear and waterproof) maps for every runner (apart from the navigational leg) at event day registration.
-Maps for the navigational leg should be given to each navigational leg runner as they start the leg or after a short, flagged run out. - 5.12 All maps must be marked in a way which makes it very clear to competitors where mandatory routes are to be followed, where areas are out of bounds, or where walls/fences must not be crossed.
-Maps must have numbered grid lines so that grid references can be given, for example in emergency situations. - 5.13 Maps must be signed off by the Race Referee before being printed.

-5.14 The Race Organiser should make sure that pre-event literature clearly carries details of the leg 2 cut off time policy and that teams should only enter if they believe they can meet this.
+Maps for the navigational leg should be given to each navigational leg runner after a short, flagged run out. - 5.12 All maps must be marked in a way which makes it very clear to competitors where mandatory routes are to be followed, where areas are out of bounds, or where walls/fences must not be crossed.
+Maps must have numbered grid lines so that grid references can be given, for example in emergency situations. - 5.13 Maps must be signed off by the Race Referee before being printed. - 5.14 The Race Organiser should make sure that pre-event literature clearly carries details of the leg 2 cut off time policy and that teams should only enter if they believe they can meet this.
 Cut off times will also apply to legs 3 & 4.